-Graduate Coordinator: Alisa Taliaferro Email: astaliaf@ncat.edu Phone: 336-285-2148 Department Chair: Dr. Miriam L. Wagner Email: wagnerm@ncat.edu Phone: 336-334-7916
+Graduate Coordinator: Alisa Taliaferro Email: astaliaf@ncat.edu Phone: 336-285-2148

+Department Chair: Patricia Bethea-Whitfield Email: betheap@ncat.edu Phone: (336) 285-4384

 The Master of School Administration (MSA) program prepares students to assume executive roles in schools and school systems, primarily school principals and central office leaders.
 Graduates of School Administration are eligible for licensure from the North Carolina State Department of Public Instruction (SDPI) and may be qualified for administration certification in other states.
 Students who meet the NC Principal Fellows criteria, and who are interested in full time study and full time internship may apply to the NC Principal Fellows Program for full tuition and stipend to enroll in the MSA program.
 Program content is aligned with the North Carolina Standards for School Executives, the Interstate School Leaders Licensure Consortium standards for school leaders (ISLLC), the Educational Leadership Constituent Council (ELCC), and the National Council for Accreditation of Teacher Education (NCATE) for advanced programs in educational leadership.